-SRI Education is leading an efficacy study of Discipline in the Secondary Classroom (DSC), a positive and proactive approach to classroom management developed by Safe & Civil Schools.
+SRI Education is leading an efficacy study of Discipline in the Secondary Classroom (DSC); a positive and proactive approach to classroom management developed by Safe & Civil Schools.
 In partnership with researchers at the University of Missouri, SRI will assess whether DSC helps improve high school teachers’ classroom discipline practices and students’ behavior and academic outcomes.

 Discipline in the Secondary Classroom is a program that uses evidence-based strategies for designing a classroom management plan that prevents behavior problems, fosters student engagement, teaches responsible behaviors, and creates a positive and productive classroom environment.

-Funded by the U.S. Department of Education, SRI, in partnership with the University of Missouri and Safe & Civil Schools, is conducting a large-scale 5-year randomized controlled study that will begin in fall 2019 and involve up to 100 high school teachers in school districts in two states.
+Funded by the U.S. Department of Education, SRI, in partnership with the University of Missouri and Safe & Civil Schools, is conducting a large-scale five-year, randomized controlled study that will begin in fall 2019 and involve up to 100 high school teachers in school districts in two states.
 Researchers will conduct assessments and direct observations in participating classrooms.
 They will also collect teacher surveys covering:

 The study presented here is supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305A180013 to SRI International.
 The opinions expressed are those of the authors and do not represent the views of the Institute or the U.S. Department of Education.